SANTA SUSANA FIELD LABORATORY

 A major activity at SSFL has been the decommissioning of DOE-owned and Boeing-owned nuclear and radiological faciities in Area IV.

-PSR-LA allege that demolition debris from decommissioned former nuclear facilities should be classified as low-level radioactive waste.
+In August 2013, PSR-LA alleged that demolition debris from decommissioned former nuclear facilities should be classified as low-level radioactive waste.

 Petitioners: Physicians for Social Responsibility - Los Angeles, Southern California Federation of Scientists, Committee to Bridge the Gap and Consumer Watchdog.